The Columbia Restaurant - a Florida tradition since 1905.

-Inside the Columbia Restaurant Café at Tampa International Airport, customers can dine at a scaled version of the original Brunswick bar, built over a century ago at Columbia Ybor City.
+Inside the Columbia Restaurant Café at Tampa International Airport, guests can dine at a scaled down version of the original mahogany bar at Columbia Ybor City, (Florida’s Oldest Restaurant) built over a century ago in 1905 by the Brunswick Company.
 A full bar is available, along with selections from the Columbia's private label wines from Spain, California & Argentina and Columbia's private label spirits including Don Casimiro Classic Silver Rum, Screaming Richard Tequila and Chacho Bourbon.

 For those looking for the perfect souvenir, they can choose a taste of The Columbia with signature food items including "1905" dressing, Sangria mix, Columbia all purpose seasoning, hot sauce, and Columbia Cuban and American coffee.

 Concourse E serving Delta and Air Canada

 Tampa International Airport

 Serving Breakfast, Lunch & Dinner daily.